• Skip to primary navigation

 Clinical Trials

-In the first study, 155 PALS were treated with 100 mg of riluzole or placebo daily for 12 months.
+In the first study, published in 1994, 155 PALS were treated with 100mg of Riluzole or placebo daily for 12 months.
 By the end of the study, the treatment extended survival or time until tracheostomy (where a breathing tube is inserted directly into the throat) by roughly three months compared to placebo.

-In the second study, 959 PALS were treated with three different concentrations of riluzole (50 mg, 100 mg, 200 mg) or placebo daily for 18 months.
-Both the 100 mg and 200 mg treatments extended survival or showed significant delay in the need for tracheostomy when compared to placebo.
-However, the 200 mg dose resulted in more side effects.
+In the second study, published in 1996, 959 PALS were treated with three different concentrations of Riluzole (50, 100, 200mg) or placebo daily for 18 months.
+Both the 100 and 200mg treated groups showed significant delay in the need for tracheostomy or extended survival when compared to placebo.
+However, the 200mg dose resulted in more side effects.

 Dose and Administration

-• Tablet form: Rilutek contain 50 mg of the active compound (riluzole).
-The recommended dose is 50 mg twice daily (every 12 hours) taken orally.
+• Rilutek tablets contain 50mg of active compound (Riluzole).
+The recommended dose is 50mg twice daily (every 12 hours) taken orally.

-• Oral suspension form: Tiglutik or Teglutik is recommended for patients who have difficulty in swallowing or receive nutrition via feeding tube.
+• Tiglutik or Teglutik is recommended for patients who have difficulty in swallowing or receive nutrition via feeding tube.
 The dosage recommendation is the same as Rilutek.
-The FDA approved Tiglutik in 2018, whereas Teglutik has been available in the UK since 2015.
+The FDA approved Tiglutik, in 2018 whereas Teglutik, has been available in the UK since 2015.

-• Thin film form: Exservan/Emylif dissolves on the tongue.
-It is applied one to two hours prior to a meal.
+• Exservan comes in a thin film that dissolves on the tongue.
+Exservan is applied one to two hours prior to a meal.

-Riluzole is recommended for all patients diagnosed with ALS/MND.
-However, due to lack of studies, it is unclear whether it is equally effective after five years from symptom onset.
+Riluzole is recommended for all patients diagnosed with ALS, however due to lack of studies, it is unclear whether it is equally effective after five years from symptom onset.

 Reported Side Effects